 When the only answer to your water heater woes is to replace the entire unit, the best recourse is to upgrade to something that is energy efficient.
 Such an upgrade saves you money over the tenure of the new unit.
 The modern energy-efficient water heaters heat water faster and are 20% more efficient than the older, more traditional models.
 Many of them use foam insulation rather than conventional fiberglass.

 Other than this, you can also consider investing in a different water heating solution such as the tankless water heater system that guarantees instant hot water delivery when needed.
 Moreover, the tankless water heater system does not have many of the problems that the storage tank water heaters have.
-But you should consult with the water heater technician to know which is the best water heater replacement solution that will meet your household’s hot water needs.
+But you should consult with the technician to know which is the best water heater replacement solution that will meet your household’s hot water needs.

-Hot water heaters are among the most useful and essential home appliances today.
+Water heaters are among the most useful and essential home appliances today.
 They are a standard in most homes.
 The heater can range from tanks to heated pipes and even instant heaters.
 While there are many options to choose from, typically water heaters are categorized into three types.

-- Storage Tank Water Heaters: With storage tank hot water heaters, you have a sizeable reservoir that holds and heats the water.
+- Storage Tank Water Heaters: With storage tank water heaters, you have a size-able reservoir that holds and heats the water.
 The heating aspect can be via the use of gas, electricity, or oil.
 The gas water heaters utilize natural gas or LPG to heat the water.
 The gas models are also less expensive to operate than the electrical types and are a favorite for residential and commercial purposes.
 As for the benefits of electric storage tank water heaters, they are safer and easier to maintain compared to their gas counterparts.

 - Tankless Water Heaters: These are great water heaters and they are ideal for homes.
 Especially for homes that have limited space or use large amounts of hot water.
 Because they instantly heat water, there is no need to store already heated water and they offer an endless amount of hot water, which means you will never run out of hot water.
 Even if you are the last in the family to get a shower.
 While they cost a bit more upfront, they can save you money over time because you aren’t using energy to continuously keep a tank of water hot.